Updated: 6 days ago

 5. Building your Compost Pile

 We built our compost inside three pallet walls.
 This only took the cost of a few screws and it makes the pile easily accessible while containing it.
 The other benefits of pallets are that plenty of oxygen is available through the walls.
 You can also have an un-contained mound of compost.
-In my experience the black compost bins did not seem to work well.
-They were difficult to turn and to assess how they were doing and what amendments they needed.
+The tumbler compost bins are great for containing your compost pile but don't normally allow as much air movement, depending on how well the turning feature works.

 6. Other Additions to Compost